 One of several important online tools is the Welsh wills probate database, which provides digital images of wills proved in Welsh ecclesiastical courts before the civil probate system was introduced in 1858.

-a partnership with the NLW and the Welsh County Archivists Group.
-The collection includes marriages, baptisms and burials, comes from county record office collections across Wales, plus material held by the NLW.
-Findmypast’s exclusivity deal regarding these records recently expired, and they have now also been published on Ancestry, TheGenealogist and MyHeritage (index only).
+The Wales Collection on family history website Findmypast was launched in 2011 through a partnership with the NLW and the Welsh County Archivists Group.
+The collection includes the crucial Welsh ancestry records of baptisms, marriages and burials from county record office collections across Wales, plus material held by the NLW.
+Findmypast’s exclusivity deal regarding these Welsh ancestry records recently expired, and they have now also been published on Ancestry, TheGenealogist and MyHeritage (index only).

-This is the single-search hub to more than 7,000 collections across 21 archives in Wales – the equivalent of TNA’s Discovery – and also the body which leads all kinds of cross-archive projects.
+This is the single-search hub to more than 7,000 Welsh ancestry collections across 21 archives in Wales – the equivalent of TNA’s Discovery – and also the body which leads all kinds of cross-archive projects.
 The ‘Find your archive’ tab leads to a list of contributing archives from Aberystwyth University Archives to Wrexham Archives and Local Studies, with descriptions of key collections, contact details and links.

 Another excellent source for tracing Welsh ancestry is newspapers.
 Your ancestors may be mentioned in the local newspaper if they were prominent in the community, if they got into trouble with the law or if they simply appeared in a birth, marriage or death announcement.
 This website grants access to around 15 million articles and 1.1 million pages from a huge range of Welsh- and English-language titles.
 Unlike the British Newspaper Archive, access is completely free.
 There’s also the NLW’s sister website Welsh Journals, which provides access to journals published in Wales during the 19th and 20th centuries.